The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Simulations

-\textbf{Results.} The results are depicted in Figure \ref{fig:contextual}.
-We can make the following observations. {\em First}, subsampling is an important concept in the design of low-regret algorithms, and indeed, SS-Greedy outperforms all other algorithms in both settings. {\em Second}, Greedy performs well compared to OFUL and TS, and it benefits from the same free exploration provided by a large number of arms that we identified in the non-contextual setting: if it drops an arm $a$ due to poor empirical performance, it is likely that it another arm with parameter close to $\theta_a$ is kept active, leading to low regret. {\em Third}, we find that SS-TS actually performs reasonably well; it has a higher average regret compared to SS-Greedy, but smaller variance.
-Finally, we see that the performance of Greedy is better for $d=6$ which highlights that the aforementioned source of free exploration is different from that observed in recent literature on contextual bandits (see, e.g., \citep{bastani2017mostly, kannan2018smoothed, raghavan2018externalities, hao2019adaptive}), where free exploration arises due to diversity in the context distribution.
-For example, simulations of \cite{bastani2017mostly} show that when $d$ is too small compared to $k$, the context diversity is small and performance of Greedy deteriorates which leads to a high variance for its regret (as also seen in the $d=2$ case here).
-Figure \ref{fig:contextual-small-k} which shows results of the above simulation, but using only $k=8$ arms, underscores the same phenomena -- by reducing the number of arms, the performance of Greedy substantially deteriorates.
+\paragraph{Results.}The results are depicted in Figure \ref{fig:contextual}.
+We can make the following observations.
+First, subsampling is an important concept in the design of low-regret algorithms, and indeed, SS-Greedy outperforms all other algorithms in both settings.
+Second, Greedy performs well compared to OFUL and TS, and it benefits from the same free exploration provided by a large number of arms that we identified in the non-contextual setting: if it drops an arm $a$ due to poor empirical performance, it is likely that another arm with parameter close to $\theta_a$ is kept active, leading to low regret.
+Third, we find that SS-TS actually performs reasonably well; it has a higher average regret compared to SS-Greedy, but smaller variance.
+Finally, by just focusing on Greedy, OFUL, and TS (ignoring their SS versions) and comparing with Figure \ref{fig:contextual-small-k}, we see empirical evidence that the aforementioned source of free exploration is different from that observed in recent literature on contextual bandits (see, e.g., \citep{bastani2017mostly, kannan2018smoothed, raghavan2018externalities, hao2019adaptive}), where free exploration arises due to diversity in the context distribution.
+For example, simulations of \cite{bastani2017mostly} show that when $d$ is too small compared to $k$, the context diversity is small and performance of Greedy deteriorates which leads to a high variance for its regret.
+Figure \ref{fig:contextual-small-k} which shows results of the above simulation, but using only $k=8$ arms, underscores the same phenomena -- by reducing the number of arms, the performance of Greedy substantially deteriorates compared to TS and OFUL.
+But in the case of $k=300$, even with $d=2$, Greedy has the best average and median regret.